A safer internet isn’t a nice thing to have. It’s a necessity because we rely on it so heavily. And there’s plenty we can do to make it happen.

 Whistleblowing

 Anonymous tips are a part of national security, law enforcement, and journalism as well.
-The private nature of the dark web confers an additional degree of anonymity to tipsters.
+The private nature of the dark web confers an added degree of anonymity to tipsters.

 The dark web isn’t a place everyday internet users will need, or even want, to go.
 It’s far more complicated than the surface web—and going in without taking several security measures can make the trip a risky one.

 This is where the rubber meets the road from an online protection standpoint.
 The dark web is also a marketplace for hackers and bad actors.
-In several ways—as a place to purchase and rent malware, a repository for stolen information, and a place to communicate and coordinate attacks.
+In several ways — as a place to buy or rent malware, a repository for stolen info, and a place to communicate and coordinate attacks.

 Cybercrime groups of all sizes prop up these shops, which they also use to rent out other services for attacks.
 For example, a small-time bad actor could easily lease a botnet to wage an attack that slows a targeted website to a crawl.
 Some cybercrime groups will provide hackers who can run attacks on someone else’s behalf, creating a mercenary “hacker for hire” gig economy.

 With all this shady activity on the dark web, you might wonder how you can protect yourself.
-In fact, you can take several steps to help prevent your information from finding its way there.
-And you also can take other steps if your information unfortunately does end up on the dark web.
+In fact, you can take several steps to help prevent your info from finding its way there.
+And you also can take other steps if your info, unfortunately, ends up on the dark web.

 Installing online protection software is the first step.
-Online protection software can help prevent many of the attacks bad actors can purchase on the dark web.
+Online protection software can help prevent many of the attacks that bad actors can buy on the dark web.
 It protects against ransomware, adware, spyware, and all manner of malware, whether it’s pre-existing or entirely new.

 Yet today’s online protection goes far beyond antivirus.
 Comprehensive protection like ours protects your privacy and identity as well.
-It can monitor your identity and credit, create strong passwords, and clean up your personal information online.
+It can keep tabs on your identity and credit, create strong passwords, and clean up your personal info online.

 Monitor your identity: